Yarkon River: State of Israel

-Yarkon River Authority

 In 1988, the Yarkon River Authority was established to revitalize the river and make sections of it suitable for sailing, fishing, swimming and other recreation.
 Water quality improved after the construction of modern sewage treatment plants in Hod Hasharon and Ramat Hasharon.
 The river was dredged to restore its original depth and natural flow.
 River banks were raised and reinforced, hiking and bicycling paths were built, and picnic and fishing areas were developed with the help of contributions from the Australian Jewish community via the Jewish National Fund.

-Vegetation and Wildlife
+Flora and fauna

 The Yarkon River Authority website has a detailed list of vegetation and wildlife that can be found in and around the river.